 Debit vs Credit

 Since the late 13th century, people have discussed debit vs credit.
-It was numerous centuries ago that double entry accounting was conceived.
+Double entry accounting was conceived centuries ago.
 Now, it is an international standard to record all business transactions with a debit and a credit.
-This double entry keeps the accounting equation balanced and ensures that one account is not left out of a transaction.
-If a mistake is made, it often results in an unbalanced ledger.
+This double entry keeps the accounting equation balanced.
+It also ensures that one account is not left out of a transaction.
+If you make a mistake, an unbalanced ledger occurs.

 Should You Learn It?

 Even though accounting software guides you along the double entry process, it is still important to understand the debit and credit rules.
 This gives you the ability to correct mistakes and edit your company’s books.
 Without knowing the fundamentals of double entry accounting, you run the risk of keeping inaccurate records that may be beyond repair.